-We recommend that learners starting this course should have studied a geography curriculum at lower secondary level or equivalent national educational framework.
+We recommend that learners starting this course should have studied a geography curriculum such as the Cambridge Lower Secondary programme or equivalent national educational framework.

 Guided learning hours

 We design Cambridge IGCSE syllabuses based on learners having about 130 guided learning hours for each subject during the course but this is for guidance only.
 The number of hours a learner needs to achieve the qualification may vary according to local practice and their previous experience of the subject.